Our correspondents pick out 50 of the best young talents who could be big news in 2020.

-Regular centre-back for resurgent Marseille for the second season in a row, Kamara is only 1.78m tall but makes up for the lack of height with speed and intelligence.
+Regular centre-back for resurgent Marseille for the second season in a row, Kamara is no giant at 1.84m tall but makes up for a lack of height with speed and intelligence.

 Lee Kang-in (KOR, 18 – Valencia)

-The South Korea attacking midfielder scored on his full Liga debut in September and in the same month become the youngest Korean to appear in the UEFA Champions League.
+The attacking midfielder scored on his full Liga debut in September and in the same month became the youngest South Korean to appear in the UEFA Champions League.